A Powerful Homemade Antibacterial Spray

-Learn how to make a DIY disinfecting spray that is all natural, cheap, and still works.
-This disinfectant has three different ways to make it antiviral with options like essential oils, white vinegar, hydrogen peroxide, and alcohol to deodorize, sanitize, and kill harmful germs, bacteria, and viruses.
+Learn how to make a DIY disinfecting spray that is all natural, cheap, and powerful.
+This homemade antibacterial spray has three different methods to also make it antiviral.
+With options like essential oils, white vinegar, hydrogen peroxide, and alcohol, there’s a recipe for everyone.
+Here’s a natural alternative to Lysol that will deodorize, sanitize, and kill harmful germs, bacteria, and viruses.

 Disclaimer: This post contains affiliate links.
 I may earn a small commission if you make a purchase, but you will not be charged a penny extra!
 And mama, I never recommend products I don’t love or believe in.